Mondays with Michelle Obama: Former First Lady to host virtual storytime for kids every Monday, PBS confirms

 Get ready to spend family time watching "Mondays with Michelle Obama."

-According to Good Morning America and PBS Kids' Facebook page, the former first lady partnered with Penguin Young Readers, Random House Children’s Books and PBS KIDS for a four-week series to do live a storytime reading of children books.
+According to Good Morning America and the PBS Kids' Facebook page, the former first lady partnered with Penguin Young Readers, Random House Children’s Books and PBS KIDS for the four-week series.
+Every Monday, Michelle Obama will host a virtual reading session of a beloved children's book.

-The series is set start Monday April 20 through May 11.
-The virtual reading will be at Noon each Monday.
+The series is set to start April 20 and will run through May 11.
+The virtual storytime will begin every Monday at noon.

 Here's a list of the children books included in the series: